revel/revel/CONTRIBUTING.md

 Instead, follow these steps:

+0. Confirm that you have a valid SSH key on github.com (otherwise your push will fail)
 1. Install Revel normally
 2. Fork Revel on GitHub
 3. Add your fork as a git remote